artur92/FractionsChallenges/README.md

 # FractionsChallenges

-Write a command line program i that will take operations on fractions as an input and produce a fractional result.
+Write a command line program  that will take operations on fractions as an input and produce a fractional result.

 ## Prerequisites